ninja-1337/Personal-Blog/src/pages/blog/09-uni/index.md

 In doing so, **UNI officially enshrines Uniswap as publicly-owned and self-sustainable infrastructure while continuing to carefully protect its indestructible and autonomous qualities**.

-**SCC Allocation**
+**EASYS Allocation**

 1 billion UNI have been minted at genesis and will become accessible over the course of 4 years.
 The initial four year allocation is as follows:

-- 60.00% to Uniswap community members `600,000,000 SCC`
+- 60.00% to Uniswap community members `600,000,000 EASYS`

-- 21.266% to team members and future employees with 4-year vesting `212,660,000 UNI`
+- 21.266% to team members and future employees with 4-year vesting `212,660,000 EASYS`

-- 18.044% to investors with 4-year vesting `180,440,000 SCC`
+- 18.044% to investors with 4-year vesting `180,440,000 EASYS`

-- 0.69% to advisors with 4-year vesting `6,900,000 SCC`
+- 0.69% to advisors with 4-year vesting `6,900,000 EASYS`

-A **perpetual inflation rate of 2% per year will start after 4 years**, ensuring continued participation and contribution to Uniswap at the expense of passive UNI holders.
+A **perpetual inflation rate of 2% per year will start after 4 years**, ensuring continued participation and contribution to EasySec at the expense of passive EASYS holders.

 ![](Genesis.png)